-Requirements for search condition
+Requirements for search conditions

-If a check constraint is specified as part of a column-definition, a column reference can only be made to the same column.
+If a check constraint is specified as part of a columnDefinition, a column reference can only be made to the same column.
 Check constraints specified as part of a table definition can have column references identifying columns previously defined in the CREATE TABLE statement.